oci-landing-zones/terraform-oci-zero-trust-landingzone/README.md

 A SIEM (Security Information and Event Management) solution is a software tool that provides organizations with centralized security monitoring capabilities.
 They are used to identify, analyze, and respond to potential security threats in real-time or through historical data analysis.

 The Zero Trust Landing Zone does not provide a SIEM solution as part of the deployment, however you can bring your own SIEM solution that integrates with OCI logs and events.
-The Landing Zone uses Events, Streams and Service Connectors so that you can readily configure your SIEM solution for integration with OCI.
+The landing zone uses Events, Streams and Service Connectors so that you can readily configure your SIEM solution for integration with OCI.

+To determine your type of Service Connector target (*service\_connector\_target\_kind*), please review "SIEM Integration" on this [guide](https://github.com/oracle-quickstart/oci-self-service-security-guide/tree/main/1-Logging-Monitoring-and-Alerting).

 ## <a name="requirements">Requirements</a>